Please review our frequently asked questions, if you can't find what you are looking for, feel free to contact us directly.

 Suitable for everyday usage to +100˚C/ -20˚C.

-Do not use in conventional oven or freezer.
+Not suitable for conventional oven or freezer.

 Caution: Cup will be hot upon removal from microwave.
+Hot drinks burn.

 If you look after it, it should last for years.
 So try and avoid dropping it, sitting on it or squeezing it into a too-full bag.
 You can keep it clean by following our simple instructions and we also provide replacement parts should you need them.